Skip to content

 vector and Other Containers

-std::vector has a special deduction guide that deduces the element type from an iterator pair:
+std::vector has a special deduction guide: it deduces the element type from a pair of iterators:

 cpp